 – Assessing Hong Kong's Human Resources in Its Transition to a Knowledge-Based Economy: Can Gen Ys Fill the Gap? firm has clearly differentiated products in the market place.
 This has enabled Gen Ys to fetch slight price premium compare to the competitors in the Organizational Development industry.
 The sustainable margins have also helped Gen Ys to invest into research and development (R&D) and innovation.

-– Gen Ys is one of the most innovative firm in sector.
-Manager in Assessing Hong Kong's Human Resources in Its Transition to a Knowledge-Based Economy: Can Gen Ys Fill the Gap?
-Harvard Business Review case study can use Clayton Christensen Disruptive Innovation strategies to further increase the scale of innovtions in the organization.
+– Gen Ys is one of the leading recruiters in the industry.
+Managers in the Assessing Hong Kong's Human Resources in Its Transition to a Knowledge-Based Economy: Can Gen Ys Fill the Gap? are in a position to attract the best talent available.
+The firm has a robust talent identification program that helps in identifying the brightest.

 Cross disciplinary teams